Benefits of Tax-Exempt Status under IRC Section 501(c)(3)

 Political campaign activity involves directly or indirectly participating or intervening in any political campaign on behalf of or in opposition to any candidate for elective office.
 The prohibition of political campaign activity is absolute.
 Any violation may result in the loss of tax-exempt status and the imposition of excise taxes.

-#4 Excessive Unrelated Business Income (UBI)
+501(c)(3) Risk:Â Excessive Unrelated Business Income (UBI)

 If a nonprofit, tax-exempt organization regularly carries on a trade or business that is not substantially related to its exempt purpose, except that it provides funds to carry out that purpose, the organization is subject to tax on its income from that unrelated trade or business.
-Learn more here.
+Learn more about UBI and UBITÂ here.

-Difference Between Nonprofit & Tax-Exempt
+What is the Difference Between Nonprofit & Tax-Exempt?

 Many people mistakenly believe that all nonprofits automatically have 501(c)(3) tax-exempt status.We have outlined in other posts the difference between nonprofit corporations and tax-exempt organizations: